michieltjampens/dcafs/docs/Basics.md

         <int id="rolled" index="1" unit=""/>
     </store>
     <!-- db can contain multiple id's separated with "," but the table structure must match between databases.
          As such, it's easy to have a sqlite database as backup for a server without any additional code -->
 ```

-Not sure if this is going to explain it or make it harder to understand.
-The db attribute doesn't mean that the store is the one writing to the database.
-If you check `dbm:?`, under the title 'Working with tables' there's `dbm:dbid,store,tableid`.
-So what the store does is execute that cmd with the data from the attribute.
-In other words, there isn't
-any link between the store and the table(s) (on a source code level).

 To check if something is actually happening, check `st` again, you'll see that it's no longer 0/30 (NC) and the
 sqlite is slowly getting bigger.
 If not, check the logs.